swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 ## Motivation

 Publishing package release to a Swift package registry generally involves these steps:
-  1. Prepare package source archive by using the [`swift package archive-source` subcommand](https://github.com/apple/swift-evolution/blob/main/proposals/0292-package-registry-service.md#archive-source-subcommand)
+  1. Gather package release metadata.
-  1. Sign the archive (if required by the registry)
+  1. Prepare package source archive by using the [`swift package archive-source` subcommand](https://github.com/apple/swift-evolution/blob/main/proposals/0292-package-registry-service.md#archive-source-subcommand).
-  1. Gather package release metadata
+  1. Sign the archive (if needed).
-  1. [Authenticate](https://github.com/apple/swift-evolution/blob/main/proposals/0378-package-registry-auth.md) (if required by the registry)
+  1. [Authenticate](https://github.com/apple/swift-evolution/blob/main/proposals/0378-package-registry-auth.md) (if required by the registry).
-  1. Send the archive (and signature if any) and metadata by calling the ["create package release" API](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#endpoint-6)
+  1. Send the archive (and signature if any) and metadata by calling the ["create a package release" API](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#endpoint-6).
   1. Check registry server response to determine if publication has succeeded or failed (if the registry processes request synchronously), or is pending (if the registry processes request asynchronously).

 SwiftPM can streamline the workflow by combining all of these steps into a single